anywhichway/watchlight/README.md

 The `domain` MUST be an Object with the same properties as the `object` argument to `condition`.
 The values of the properties MUST be classes or constructors.

+`confidence` sets a confidence on a rule or Observable data.
+This is available to the `justifications` function and also via `this.withConfidence` in the `then` postions of a rule. a `confidence` = minimum confidence of data used to fire the rule * confidence of the rule.
+You can run the example <a href="./examples/rules/diagnostic-confidence.html" target="_tab">diagnostic confidence</a> or view its
+<a href="./examples/rules/diagnostic-confidence.js" target="_tab">source</a>.

 Returns: Reactive `Proxy` for `condition`, i.e. a `Rule`.